coffeecupcoding/lunar-lander/README.md

 - There are no options to set initial parameters, and the intro text uses static values

-- The overall design is not particularly consistent internally (it's essentially version 1.2, and work on it stopped when replay worked)
+- The overall design is not particularly consistent internally

 - The calculations in the program are copied from the original; I don't fully understand some parts and may also have mis-read some of the BASIC